arangodb/arangodb/Documentation/Books/Manual/Indexing/WhichIndex.md

   do not need to be rebuilt in-memory so they don't influence the loading time of collections as other in-memory indexes do.

-- ttl index: the TTL index provided by ArangoDB is used for removing expired documents from a collection.
+- ttl index: the TTL index provided by ArangoDB can be used for automatically removing expired documents from a collection.

   The TTL index is set up by setting an "expireAfter" value and by picking a single document attribute which contains the documents' creation date and time.
 Documents